 In my youth, whenever something bad happened, my mom and dad said, “Well, it could be worse.”
 I’ve grown accustomed to training myself to jot down things I’m grateful for every day.
 Searching for a beautiful nugget in the worst situation can tweak your focus from what you lack to the abundance in your life.

 My Mom wrote this article several years ago, and I cherish it even more, as she passed away last January.
 I cherish her memory every day and continue to appreciate how she hammered in her lessons of charity and giving to others.

 Wealth is an attitude, not a dollar amount.

 Guest article, Helen Fabe (my mom)

-My dad shared stories about his mom who was very poor, but always had food or a few coins for those less fortunate than she was.
+My dad shared stories about his mom, who was very poor, but always had food or a few coins for those less fortunate than she.

 Wow, this is a long introduction to an article my mom wanted to write for the site.
 She doesn’t write much, but felt compelled to share her views on wealth and charity.